dpirrott/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone built with HTML, CSS, JS, jQuery and AJAX.
-Users are able to post tweets to the tweet feed through a 140 character restricted form input.
+Users are able to post tweets to the tweet feed with a 140 character restriction.
 Fake user profile data will populate the tweet feed as tweets are submitted.

 ## Demos